-Gov. Jay Inslee leads primary election in November race for Washington state governor, Loren Culp leads Republicans
+Gov. Jay Inslee leads primary election results in race for Washington state governor, Loren Culp leads Republicans

 Republicans argue Inslee is vulnerable as more Washingtonians grow weary of the COVID-19 shutdowns and surging joblessness.
 They have also pointed to scenes of violence at some Seattle protests and to the state’s Employment Security Department, which lost $576 million to a sophisticated unemployment fraud scheme.

-Culp, the police chief of Republic, a town of about 1,100 in Ferry County, ran a campaign vowing non-compliance with Inslee’s executive orders on mask-wearing and large gatherings, contending they were unconstitutional infringements on liberty.
+Culp, the police chief of Republic, a town of about 1,100 in Ferry County, ran a campaign vowing noncompliance with Inslee’s executive orders on mask-wearing and large gatherings, contending they were unconstitutional infringements on liberty.

 He celebrated the election results at an “Insubordinate Victory” rally on a Leavenworth meadow with four live bands playing to a crowd of supporters.